laravel-enso/files/README.md

 - `multiple` - boolean flag for the single/multiple selection of files; default is false | optional
 - `url` - the url to post the uploaded file(s) to | required
 - `file-size-limit` - the maximum file size limit; default is 8388608 | optional
+- `params` - parameters object that gets passed to the backend, may be used when processing the upload | (optional)

 ### Events